-FIG. 11: The dependence of the mutual information on the initial offset angle $\theta_0$ in the septenary experiment with m = 2 (crosses) and m = 3 (pluses).
-Other symbols are the same as in Fig. 8.
+Fig.11 The dependence of the mutual information on the initial offset angle ${\circ}$ in the septenary experiment with m = 2(crosses) and m = 3 (pluses).
+Other symbols are the same as in Fig.8 mutual information than that with m = 2.
+This difference is not by an experimental failure, but due to the difference in the influences of inperfect contrast between the two cases.
 The reduced contrast increases the light leaking towards the port where ideally no light is expected, which in turn reduces the mutual information.
 The absolute amount of leak light is proportional to the amount of light interfering.
 This qualitatively explains the difference of experimental results with m = 2 and m = 3.
 In the former case the interfering light is greater than the latter, thus the influence on the mutual information is larger.